contentful-labs/coredns-nodecache/README.md

 # Coredns-nodecache

 **Warning: This is an early release.
-Please de not use in production**
+Please do not use in production**

 The Kubernetes [Node-local dns](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns/nodelocaldns) add-on proposes running a DNS caching server on all of a Kubernetes cluster's nodes.
 The suggested caching server is